Erikson's Theory of Human Development

 The word 'psychosocial' is Erikson's term, effectively from the words psychological (mind) and social (relationships).

 - Erikson believed that his psychosocial principle is genetically inevitable in shaping human development.
 It occurs in all people.

 - He also referred to his theory as 'epigenesis' and the 'epigenetic principle', which signified the concept's relevance to evolution (past and future) and genetics.

 Erikson explained his use of the word 'epigenesis' thus: "...epi can mean 'above' in space as well as 'before' in time, and in connection with genesis can well represent the space-time nature of all development..." (from Vital Involvement in Old Age, 1989).

-In Erikson's theory, Epigenetic therefore does not refer to individual genetic make-up and its influence on individual development.
+In Erikson's theory, Epigenetics, therefore, does not refer to individual genetic make-up and its influence on individual development.
 This was not central to Erikson's ideas.

-Erikson, like Freud, was largely concerned with how personality and behaviour is influenced after birth - not before birth - and especially during childhood.
+- Erikson, like Freud, was largely concerned with how personality and behaviour are influenced after birth - not before birth - and especially during childhood.
 In the 'nature v nurture' (genes v experience) debate, Erikson was firmly focused on nurture and experience.

 Like other seminal concepts, Erikson's model is simple and elegant, yet very sophisticated.
 The theory is a basis for broad or complex discussion and analysis of personality and behaviour, and also for understanding and for facilitating personal development - of self and others.